 My own laboratory has developed several genetically engineered mouse models mimicking human HNC at both genetic and clinical levels.
-Dr. Antonio Jimeno, a recently recruited Medical Oncologist from John Hopkins University, developed a patient-directed tumor transplant model allowing expansion of cancer lesions from individual patients in mice.
+Dr. Antonio Jimeno has developed a patient-directed tumor transplant model allowing expansion of cancer lesions from individual patients in mice.
 This model system will significantly accelerate personalized medicine, as the expanded tumors in live mice are readily tested simultaneously with various novel therapeutic agents while the patients are recovering from surgery and waiting for a treatment plan.
 Thus, we have two of the best model systems for HNC currently in existence.
 The cross-species comparisons between the model systems will allow us to quickly assess new genetic alterations of HNC, efficiently identifying biomarkers for prognosis, prevention and treatment.

-Collectively, faculty members in our program are funded by extramural grants with total annual direct costs of ~$33 million.
-With the strengths of our Cancer Center, the support from the Schools of Medicine and Dental Medicine, the expertise and enthusiastic efforts of our scientists and physicians, as well as the broad base of public support, we believe we can build one of the top HNC research and treatment programs in the world.
+Collectively, faculty members in our program are funded by extramural grants with total annual direct costs of more than $4 million.
+With the strengths of our Cancer Center, support from the Schools of Medicine and Dental Medicine, the expertise and enthusiastic efforts of our scientists and physicians, as well as the broad base of public support, we believe we can build one of the top HNC research and treatment programs in the world.